wmazin/Visualizing-Quantum-Computing-using-fractals/README.md

 <br />

 I created two notebooks to show how quantum computing can be visualized using fractals. <br />
 The 1-qubit notebook demonstrates this with one qubit in the ideal case, mimicking running on a fault-tolerant quantum computer with a simulator.
-Try it yourself, either go with the default quantum circuit or create your own 1-qubit quantum circuit and also see how the fractal looks after running on a real quantum computer!
+Try it yourself, either go with the default quantum circuit or create your own 1-qubit quantum circuit and also see how the fractal looks after running on a real quantum computer! <br />
 The 2-qubit notebook makes it possible to create fractals that can be used to visualize two-qubit quantum circuits, showing how, e.g., quantum entanglement may look like a fractal.
 Of course, you may also use a real quantum computer to generate the fractal and compare with the simulated.

 Read more about the project in the blog<link>